 Over the last year the number of Virtual Volumes implementations has increased significantly.
-From a handful of key VVol partners in early 2015 we now have over 150 array models certified for VVols from 15+ partners with more on the way.
-Given this rapid growth in support for VVols we have heard from customers that the VMware Compatibility Guide for Virtual Volumes needs to be updated to make it faster and easier to use.
+From a handful of key vVols partners in early 2015 we now have over 150 array models certified for vVols from 15+ partners with more on the way.
+Given this rapid growth in support for vVols we have heard from customers that the VMware Compatibility Guide for Virtual Volumes needs to be updated to make it faster and easier to use.

 The refresh of the compatibility guide makes it easy to find answers to these questions and more.

 One of the major changes we introduced was the ability to quickly find which array models support Virtual Volumes.
 In the older version of the compatibility guide the user had to search for VASA Providers by vendor and then click through to list the supported array models for a given provider.
 If the array model wasn’t listed then they’d have to go back to the search listing and try another VASA Provider version.